 Van Dusen Road

-Laurel Place will be implemented with shared bikeway or on-street bike lane along both directions.
-Laurel Place will be a critical link that runs south-north to connect other amenities directly, such as Towne Centre at Laurel, Laurel Lakes Center, and Granville Gude Park/Laurel Lake.
-This project is currently under design and we are working with the MDOT Bikeways Program.
+Laurel Place bikeway is a mixed shared-use roadway with on-street bike lanes along both directions.
+Laurel Place is a critical link that runs parrallel to Route 1, connecting many amenities directly, such as Towne Centre at Laurel, Laurel Lakes Center, and Granville Gude Park/Laurel Lake.
+This project was completed in May 2017 with City funding and MDOT Bikeways Program grants.

 Bike Crash Database

 DPW has developed a database for recording bike crashes.
 The database uses police recorded crash reports and is continually updated.
 A map of the bike crashes from the preceeding three years can be found at the link below.